50 Best PG-13 Movies Of All Time Ranked

 6. The Dark Knight

 Hailed as the pinnacle of modern superhero films, Christopher Nolan's "The Dark Knight" not only reigns supreme as the definitive Batman interpretation but also a cultural-defining touchstone that's left a lasting impact on popular culture and the collective consciousness.
-As the sole superhero entry to make it on the list, the film rightfully claims its position among the top 10 PG-13 films of all time.
+As one of the few superhero entries to make it on the list, the film rightfully claims its position among the top 10 PG-13 films of all time.
 From its performances and storytelling to its direction and visual effects, "The Dark Knight" has gone down in history as one of the best films of the 21st century, revolutionizing the genre with its gritty realism and timeless themes.

 Proudly holding the mantle of 2008's premier summer blockbuster, "The Dark Knight" shattered box office records, amassing over $1 billion in global ticket sales.
 Its impact transcended mere commercial success, earning the film unparalleled acclaim from critics and audiences.
 As the first mainstream superhero film to command universal prestige and respect, "The Dark Knight" solidified its status as a cinematic landmark.